Category

 However, budget hurdles are not the only thing standing in the way of artificial insemination.
 As the law for free sperm storage passed through the government, a second amendment was added stating that clinics must dispose of biomaterial in the event of a military member's death.

 MP and author of the law, Oksana Dmytrieva, says there was a discussion about posthumous parenthood while drafting the law but legislation regarding disposal was initially left out of the bill.
 The amendment requiring the disposal of biomaterials that was then added sparked public outrage, with Dmytrieva herself speaking out against it in a Facebook post, "I am also submitting a separate bill to repeal this inhumane norm.
 With public support, we can quickly fix these rules.
 So that every male and female defender has the right to continue their lineage!"
-Even Dr. Maria Khmil tells us she went on a talk show to defend her patients' rights to their spouses’ samples.
+Even Dr. Maria Khmil tells us she appeared on Ukrainian TV Channel 1+1 to defend her patients' rights to their spouses’ samples.

 In a harrowing statistic by We Have to Live, a Ukrainian charitable foundation supporting the families of fallen soldiers, 98% of women whose husbands died in the war said they would still choose to have their spouses' babies if given the option.